-Step 1: Control your dog’s access
+Step 1: Control your dog’s access.

-Step 2: Train your dog to drop their toys
+Step 2: Train your dog to drop their toys.

-Step 3: Redirect his attention
+Step 3: Redirect their attention.

-Step 4: Don’t be afraid to seek professional help
+Step 4: Don’t be afraid to seek professional help.

 Behavioral changes don’t happen overnight, and some dogs are more difficult to train than others.
 If you’ve tried behavioral conditioning exercises at home to no avail, it may be time to contact a professional.
 Modifying your dog’s behavior can be tricky, especially when it’s instinctive.
 Professional trainers can help your pup learn to follow commands, using positive reinforcement techniques.

 Everyone in your household deserves to live in a peaceful environment, your dog included.
 With time, patience, and proper training, you can help your pup overcome toy aggression.
-Start your training sessions using short increments, around five to 15 minutes at a time, be consistent, and reach out to a professional if you get stuck along the way.
+Start your training sessions using short increments, around 5 to 15 minutes at a time, be consistent, and reach out to a professional if you get stuck along the way.